 If we run an event in partnership with another named organisation your details may need to be shared.
 In such circumstances, we will be very clear what will happen to your personal data when you register for that event.

-We may allow our staff, consultants and/or external service providers acting on our behalf to access and use your personal data for the activities we have described above (for example to deliver mailings and to process payments).
+We may allow our staff, consultants and/or external service providers acting on our behalf to access and process your personal data for the activities we have described above (for example IT support, to process payments and an account management system).

 We will only permit them to use it to deliver the relevant service and if they apply an appropriate level of security protection.